Bachelor of Science, Major in Geography, Geo-spatial Information Sciences

 World Regional Geography: Latin America, Africa, South Asia 3

-Introductory Physical Geography (Choose one from the following:) 63
+Introductory Physical Geography - Select one course from the following: 73

 Physical Geography